The cloud killed open source as a distribution model

 This came to the fore when I joined Sentry.
 I was the first business hire in 2015.
 Open source seems ‘proven’ today but back then Mongo and Elastic had both not yet IPO’d and Red Hat seemed stagnant.
 Yes, Sentry was doing well as a business, but it wasn’t obvious that it could become a billion dollar business.
 Red Hat had “made it”, but a lot of their margin stemmed from licenses…something that made vastly less sense with Sentry, where the product was wholy open source and actively being used at a lot of the tech giants.
 At the time, no one at the company believed that anyone would ever pay us more than $100,000/year.
 I hardly believed it myself.1

 This is really underlined for me by Snowflake.
 I once assumed that of all the categories, the data warehouse space would be dominated by open source vendors.
 All major transactional database are open source after all.
 Like Linux or git or React, a data warehouse is a pretty universal company need, so a popular project (like Hadoop or Spark) would benefit from contributors from other companies.
 Hosting data is tricky business, so the transparency of open source would engender trust.
 Finally, companies would always compare their costs to the base S3 costs, so open source companies would be best positioned to offer price-competitive services.
 Fast forward a few years and Snowflake has become the market leader, both because of its unique model of splitting storage and compute costs and its efficient sales machine.

 Distribution used to be just a side effect of open source, not a core reason.
-Lowering an individual actor’s development cost, like git.2 Helping with trust and community, like mongodb.
-Sharing control of critical infrastructure, like Android.
+Lowering an individual actor’s development cost, like git.2 Helping build trust and community, like mongodb.
+Sharing control of critical infrastructure between frenemies, like Android.
 Collaboration across companies building towards a similar standard, like Webkit.
 Avoiding compliance concerns for security-sensitive industries, particularly finance, government, and military, like Hashicorp.
-In addition to these practical benefits, Open source is great ferment of ideas.
+In addition to these practical benefits, open source is great ferment of ideas.
 And while most of those ideas are bad, the public sphere gives the best ideas the opportunity to be discussed and adopted.
 Large companies will pay hundreds of thousands of dollars to send their developers to conferences in the hopes of incorporating some of the latest industry thinking, but it’s incredibly hard to actually incorporate those ideas once you’re back.
 The engineer discipline need to modularize and open source internal code speaks to a strong engineering culture.
 Leadership is able to weigh a quantitative cost against a qualitative benefit.
 A engineering culture has become especially in B2B services.
 As most business processes get automated, having a robust API, good security practice, and near-perfect uptime is as important a selling point as feature or price, often even more.

 Not all code should be open source.
-In fact, unless code explicitly benefits from open source, it’s still probably better to default to closed source.
-Great open source is usually tightly focused, single-purpose functions, not sprawling products where leadership and complex decision-making is required.
+In fact, unless code explicitly benefits from being open source, it’s still probably better to default to closed source.
+For the most part, open source is best for tightly focused, single-purpose functions, not sprawling products where leadership and complex decision-making is required.
 Because while open source has made it easier to distribute and even collaborate on software, it has not fundamentally improved how people decision-make and govern themselves.

 Open source was critical to the success of companies like MongoDB, but going forward, I don’t believe that it’s vital for all companies, even in developer tooling, to open source their products.
-The barriers of adoption that open source surmounted have been lowered by the cloud.
 This is the same calculation made by Mongo, Sentry, Redis Labs, and so many other open source companies in recent years in adopting less permissive licenses to defend their businesses from AWS.
-Startups like Render or Vercel or Replit haven’t even bothered to open source, despite being PaaSes.
+Startups like Render or Vercel or Replit or Darklang haven’t bothered to be open source, despite being PaaSes.
 This isn’t to say that it’s a bad idea for a company to open source some or all of your code.
 It’s valuable to the wider community and like being open-minded in life, usually has indirect and unexpected benefits.
 But the shift to the cloud has means open source is no longer an innovative distribution model for disrupting proprietary incumbents.

 Yes, git was not “created” to share costs between companies, but Linus disliked the cheap VCS and could not afford to keep using BitKeeper. ↩